EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 <button type="button" class="button tiny radius">Click to see how to run and interpret the script.</button>
 </div>{::nomarkdown}<div style="display:none;padding:0px;" id="cotest">{:/}

-Assuming your source directory is **~/lm**, you can do the test yourself running this script:
+Assuming your source directory is **~/lm**, you can create the bands yourself running this script:

     $ ~/lm/fp/test/test.fp co 1